 But what about the rest?
 They have to have a second model.
 There has to be a strategy and a management plan.

 What we see is that companies divide their countries into pillars and often have 3 or 4 pillars.
 After the super large countries, they then bucket them into regions or sizes (employee numbers), or they may have a ‘messy bucket’ of really complicated ones.
 Either way, payroll is STILL LOCAL, so they still need in-country expertise.
 And then a plan for managing these local providers they cannot do without.

 Here’s how this plan often plays out: go with ADP Globalview and manage a bunch of countries on Streamline and opt for one of the Big Four Accounting firms or specialist payroll bureaus to provide the in-country expertise and service across the other countries.

-Regardless of what model they may have, the complexities Gartner refers to feed into a myriad of data flows, payroll calendars, filing obligations and work across HR, Finance and the global/local payroll teams.
+Regardless of what model they may have, the complexities Gartner refers to feed into a myriad of data flows, payroll calendars, filing obligations and work across HR, Finance, benefits vendors and the global/local payroll teams.
 So, whether it is 2 or 4 service models, the global payroll process end-to-end still requires a central standardized management model.

 It’s a massive recognition from Gartner that the one services size fits all approach has never really worked and global companies are embracing the reality of the hybrid model solution- they don’t really have a choice, the ‘truly global service solution’ is a myth, and every payroll country will need country specific expertise.